olafgeibig/tools/concept.md

 ```

 **Notes**
 - We depend only on `uv`.
-The script’s shebang `#!/usr/bin/env -S uv run --script` ensures the right interpreter and ephemeral environment per script header.
+The script's shebang `#!/usr/bin/env -S uv run --script` ensures the right interpreter and ephemeral environment per script header.
-- The wrapper sets `KUBE_BACKUP_HOME` → `opt_pkgshare` for support files and `KUBE_BACKUP_CONFIG` → `etc/kube-backup/config.yaml` for the configuration path.
+- The wrapper sets `SCRIPT_HOME` → `pkgshare` for support files and `SCRIPT_CONFIG` → `etc/script-name/config.yaml` for the configuration path.
 - Data lives in `pkgshare`, configs in `etc`, logs in `var/log`, and we use the modern `service do` DSL.
+- No `.example` files needed - the default config is packaged and edited directly by users.

 ---